-- A focussed and coordinated strategy for community arts including voluntary, amateur and collaborative arts is developed as a powerful tool in tackling social exclusion, supporting personal and social development and achieving greater access to and participation in the arts for the wider community.
-Special emphasis should be given to celebration of the diversity of cultures now present in Galway and to support integration, cross cultural events and synergies; - The Community Arts Strategy should; facilitate partnership building, sharing of skills and resources and access to new sources of funding; include a plan for specific communities including youth groups, education and health organisations, people with disabilities, older people and minorities.
-GCCN calls for the appointment of a dedicated fully resourced Community Arts Officer, to support community arts, socially engaged and long term residency programmes; - All facilities, programmes, grants and residencies, funded by Galway City Council, are community-proofed' to promote access and participation including education and outreach and promote shared use of resources for meetings, administration and performance.
+- A focussed and coordinated strategy for community arts including voluntary, amateur and collaborative arts is developed as a powerful tool in tackling social exclusion, supporting personal and social development, and achieving greater access to and participation in the arts for the wider community.
+Special emphasis should be given to celebration of the diversity of cultures now present in Galway and to support integration, cross cultural events, and synergies. - The Community Arts Strategy should; facilitate partnership building, sharing of skills and resources and access to new sources of funding; include a plan for specific communities including youth groups, education and health organisations, people with disabilities, older people, and minorities.
+GCCN calls for the appointment of a dedicated fully resourced Community Arts Officer, to support community arts, socially engaged and long-term residency programmes; - All facilities, programmes, grants, and residencies, funded by Galway City Council, are community-proofed to promote access and participation including education and outreach and promote shared use of resources for meetings, administration, and performance. - A school of music be considered for establishment in the city.